valkey-io/valkey-doc/docs/reference/modules/_index.md

 `OnLoad` function should return ASAP with an error.

-Before the `Init` function is called, no other API function can be called, otherwise the module will segfault and the Redis instance will crash.
+Before the `Init` function is called, no other API function can be called, otherwise the module will segfault and the Valkey instance will crash.

-The second function called, `RedisModule_CreateCommand`, is used in order to register commands into the Redis core.
+The second function called, `RedisModule_CreateCommand`, is used in order to register commands into the Valkey core.
 The following is the prototype:

     int RedisModule_CreateCommand(RedisModuleCtx *ctx, const char *name,
                                   RedisModuleCmdFunc cmdfunc, const char *strflags,
                                   int firstkey, int lastkey, int keystep);

-As you can see, most Redis modules API calls all take as first argument the `context` of the module, so that they have a reference to the module calling it, to the command and client executing a given command, and so forth.
+As you can see, most Valkey modules API calls all take as first argument the `context` of the module, so that they have a reference to the module calling it, to the command and client executing a given command, and so forth.